Categories:Cooking Lessons - Cooking 101 Onions Vegetable Buying Guide

 Sweet onions have a thinner, lighter color skin than storage onions and tend to be more fragile.
 Signs in produce sections usually differentiate between sweet onions and storage onions.
 Another indication is price – sweet onions are a premium product that can range anywhere from 79 cents a pound and up.

 Look for sweet onions that are light golden-brown in color, with a shiny tissue-thin skin and firm, tight, dry necks.
 (Ordinary storage onions are darker and have a thicker skin.)
 When cut into, sweet onions should have a creamy white interior.
-Avoid onions that have soft spots or surface bruises.

 Avoid onions that are soft or sprouting.
 Young onions are sweeter than old ones.
 They should have absolutely NO SMELL whatever.
 If they do, they are probably bruised somewhere under the skin and are on their way out.

 Sweet onions are high in water and sugar content so they require more care when storing; treat them gently to avoid bruising.
-Store away from potatoes because they'll absorb water.
+Store away from potatoes because they will absorb water.
 Generally, sweet onions will keep for 4 to 6 weeks or longer.
 Cut onions should be wrapped tightly in plastic wrap and refrigerated.
 Favorite ways to store “sweets”:

 In the refrigerator: Store in a single layer in the vegetable bin on paper towels.
 Or, for longer storage, wrap in foil.